SibyllaLee1688/CustomerSecurityManagementSystem/README.md

 How to load build
 --------------------------------
-    start mvn clean install from the command-line in the root project
+    start mvn clean install from the command-line in the root project (-DskipTests=true -Ptomcat)

 How to deploy with jetty in standalone mode
 --------------------------------